Adapt your tech to fit your life

 Nat wanted to make her cabinets easier to open, but she didn't want to drill into them, so she used Sugru to attach pulls that she found at her local hardware store.

-Sugru is hand-mouldable and sticks to lots of different materials, but it's also removable, so you can always take it off again if you need to leaving the original design intact.
+Sugru is hand-mouldable and sticks to lots of different materials, but it's also removable, so you can always remove it again, leaving the original design intact.

 Beatriz's reading light was a bit of a nightmare and she kept burning her fingers on it.
 (We've all been there!).
 She was considering buying a new one, but decided she could easily improve it with Sugru by adding a little tab.